-Eat early breakfast and return on the Transpantaneira Road to Cuiabá.
-We’ll arrive in Cuiabá by 11:30am for your flight to São Paulo or Brasilia.
+After a quick, early breakfast, head back on the Transpantaneira Road to Cuiabá.
+We’ll arrive in Cuiabá by 12:00pm for your flight to São Paulo or Brasilia.
 Please try to get a flight out of Cuiabá after 1:00pm.
 Evening flight home from São Paulo or Brasilia.

 “Thanks for putting together an amazing wildlife viewing and photographic experience.
 The entire trip was fabulous from beginning to end.
 Jaguars galore, birds, cayman and adorable capybara!
-I was in heven and I will be back.
-Thank you Tanya and Dan! “ Alison McClure
+I was in heaven and I will be back.
+Thank you Tanya and Dan! ”

-Upgrade to a new floating suite!
-Rooms are large with two double beds, sitting area and private bathroom.
-Built in August 2013, six suites available.
+Upgrade to a floating suite!
+Rooms are large with two double beds, sitting area, and private bathroom.
+Built in August 2013 – six suites available.